cocoindex-io/cocoindex-quickstart/README.md

 </p>

 Quickstart demo following the [Cocoindex Quickstart](https://cocoindex.io/docs/quickstart) guide.
-Super easy to start, get your RAG data pipeline running in ~50 lines of python 🚀.
+Super easy to get your RAG data pipeline running in ~50 lines of python 🚀.

 ⭐ Please give [Cocoindex on Github](https://github.com/cocoindex-io/cocoindex) a star to support us if you like our work.
 Thank you so much with a warm coconut hug 🥥🤗. [![GitHub](https://img.shields.io/github/stars/cocoindex-io/cocoindex?color=5B5BD6)](https://github.com/cocoindex-io/cocoindex)